P'unk Ave

 $500 stipend: Upon completion of the Summer Science Workshop and yearlong PD program, including the MWEE, teachers receive a $500 stipend.

-$350 minimum for MWEE materials/supplies: Teachers from Title I schools are eligible for funds for learning materials used in carrying out student science investigations and action projects.
+$350 for MWEE materials/supplies: Teachers from Title I schools are eligible for funds for learning materials used in carrying out student science investigations and action projects.

 Winter Field Trip to Riverbend: Bring your students to Riverbend for a winter field trip where your class can practice outdoor nature science investigation and study how our ecosystems and watersheds transform in winter.
 (Trip does not include transportation costs.)